-Around 2000 years ago, ancient Egyptians pour water on the reed and put it up as a curtain to cool the room.
+Around 2000 years ago, ancient Egyptians poured water on the reed and put it up as a curtain to cool the room.

-In the 1950s, an evaporative cooling pad was invented, which is widely used all over the world as the most natural cooling way.
+In the 1950s, an evaporative cooling pad called “Celdek” was invented by the Swedish inventor Munters, which was widely used all over the world as the most natural cooling way.